stevendav/OWASP-SQL-Injection-Module/README.md

 You might be wondering why we didn’t need to use 1=1 in this case?
 Since we knew the username already, we knew it would be true, so no need to create another true statement.
 All we needed to do was add the -- to comment out the rest of the login process.

 # BONUS Step - Use Datadog to Block and Monitor SQL Attacks
-In this step you'll build a custom Docker container with the OWASP Juice Shop that also the Datadog agent baked in and configured to monitor application security.
+In this step you'll build a custom Docker container with the OWASP Juice Shop that also has the Datadog agent baked in and configured to monitor application security.

 ## Step 1.
-Pull Files
+Clone Files
-From the Github repository, pull down the follwing files:
+From the Github repository, clone the follwing files:
 1. Dockerfile.datadog
 2. docker-compose.datadog
 3. Secrets